 - away from home, visiting friends or family, or on holiday and out of routine.

-- Avoid the high demands of families between 4 pm and 7 pm by feeding a hungry toddler their main meal at midday and serving something light that you don’t need to cook in the early evening.
+- Feed your toddler their main meal at lunch time, and serve them something light that you don’t need to cook in the early evening.

 - Prepare the evening meal earlier in the day when you are less likely to be distracted by competing family demands.

 The bathroom is one of the most hazardous rooms in the house for a baby or child.
-Scalds and burns can occur here, as well as falls and drowning.
+Scalds and burns can occur there, as well as falls, poisoning and drowning.
 Most hot tap water scalds occur in the bathroom.

 There are a number of ways to protect your child against serious injury in the bathroom.
 Some suggestions include:

-- Use a bath thermometer to make sure the bath’s water is always a safe and comfortable temperature.
-The recommended maximum water temperature for bathing young children is between 37 ºC and 38 ºC.
+- Use a bath thermometer to make sure the bath water is always a safe and comfortable temperature.
+The recommended water temperature for bathing young children is between 37°C and 38°C.

 - Keep the bathroom door closed when not in use.
 You may wish to put a lock or restraint on the outside of the bathroom door (out of reach of children, but accessible to adults in case of emergency).